sahith2k3/writeups/forensics/bios_tasks-set2/FS_challenge4.md

 It is ```90 50 4e 47 0d 0a 1a 0a``` instead of ```89 50 4e 47 0d 0a 1a 0a```.

-So correcting it and opening it again, the image whas the flag.
+So correcting it and opening it again, the image has the flag.

 The flag is ```inctf{7h4nk5_for_h3lp1ng_m3}```